 Too many unexpected delivery orders than you have drivers?
 Partner with a pizza POS provider that has an integrated third-party logistics service such as DoorDash that has an on-demand delivery option.
 That way you can take advantage of those unexpected times when there is a surge in delivery orders, a driver that calls in sick, peak hours or even deliver to areas out of your standard service.

 The average wait time customers expect between order and delivery is typically 30-40 minutes.
 Anything more than that, and they start getting antsy — or hangry.
 If you don’t have the necessary pizza delivery tools in place, you won’t be able to provide the fast delivery service your customers demand.
 And delivery orders not only need to be fast, they also need to be accurate.
 Wrong pizza orders are tough to remedy because drivers are remote.
 Inefficient delivery service can be worse than not offering delivery at all as it can ruin your business reputation and end up costing you customers instead of keeping them.
 A pizza delivery system that can optimize all aspects of your delivery operation will increase customer satisfaction and ensure repeat business.

 If you’re not providing fast, reliable pizza delivery as part of your customer experience, it’s a safe bet you’re losing money to competitors who are.
-Let Revention pizza POS experts show you how we can help grow your pizzeria by requesting a demo today.
+Let Revention's pizza POS experts show you how we can help grow your pizzeria. .